How Can You Make Sure a Virtual Assistant Is the Real Deal?

 As with any new hire, it's appropriate to contract your new virtual assistant on a trial basis.
 Typically, a 30-day contract is long enough to know whether a virtual assistant is going to work well for you or not.
 However, if you have complex systems or tasks that the VA will be handling, you may want to consider starting with a 60-day contract.
 At the end of the trial contract period, you can work out a long-term contract if you are happy with the work your VA is doing.

-Interviewing, hiring, and training a new team member is demanding and time-intensive.
+Interviewing, choosing, and training a new team member is demanding and time-intensive.
 Using a property management job search website like VPM Solutions can help you quickly find and hire a virtual assistant who is qualified and ready to contribute meaningful work to your business!
 With VPM Solutions, you have a pool of vetted and qualified talent to pick your next VA.
 Get started today!